• Home

 Can I make these cupcakes ahead of time?

 You can, but they are freshest the first day.
-If making them ahead of time, store them in an airtight container in the fridge.
+If you need to make them ahead of time, make the night before and store them (already frosted) in an airtight container in the fridge.

 Can I make the frostings the night before?